 3.4 Model Construction

-The proposed method of detecting malicious PDF file based on machine learning include the following steps, as shown in Figure 1:
+The proposed machine learning-based method of detecting a malicious document includes the following steps, as shown in Figure 1:

 1. Feature Extraction.
-This is a basic preprocessing step, which is to parse the structure, content and metadata in PDF files and then conduct vector computation on these objects, finally extract them as a two-dimension feature set.
+This is a basic preprocessing step, which is to parse the structure, content and metadata in PDF files and then conduct vector computation on these objects, extract them as a two-dimension feature set finally.
 These features can be trained and classified in the model based on machine learning.

 2. Learning and Classification.
-We select 80% of data randomly for training and then save the trained model.
+We select 80% of the data randomly for training and then save the trained model.
 Later we use 20% of the files for prediction and classification, in order to calculate the information such as accuracy rate, false positive rate, etc.

 Figure 1 Basic Framework of Machine Learning

 During the experiment, we have updated the model for four times.
 The initial one (Model 1) uses peepdf as the parser to extract features.
-After several computation and quantization, these features can be used for machine learning-based training and prediction.
+After computation and quantization, these features can be used for machine learning-based training and prediction.
 We have extracted 133 features which contain static attributes of structure (count_font、size、count_startxref), content (title_oth、subject_lc) and metadata(producer_oth、producer_len).
-We classify these extracted features via Random Forests and find a good output.
+We classify these extracted features via Random Forests as it brings higher accuracy.
 But problems also exist: only half of the files can be parsed if we use peepdf.
 Therefore, we reselect another parser mimicus[2] which can help us tackle the failure of parsing caused by structure defect or obscuration.
 By using mimicus, all of the data can be parsed and features can be extracted.

 For the training of Model 2, we initially use balanced dataset for training and prediction.
 This balanced dataset includes 20,000 malicious and 20,000 benign samples which are selected randomly from the whole dataset.
-And we use mimicus to extract features from the beginning of training of Model 2 and we extract 135 features in total.
-We mainly apply Random Forest Algorithm as it brings higher accuracy.
+Besides, we use mimicus to extract features from the beginning of training of Model 2 and finally we extract 135 features in total.
+The main algorithm we used remains to be Random Forest.
 After parameter tuning, the detection rate of Model 2 in multiple times of testing can increase and maintain at 99.99%, with a decreased FP rate of 0.012%.

-We use a new sample dataset at ten-thousand level to retrain the model, with a training time being only 56 seconds by utilizing a quad core with 4G RAM.
-Then we test the Model 2 by using 20,000 samples, the accuracy rate still maintains at 99.81% with a FP rate of 0.086%.
+We use a new sample dataset at a ten-thousand level to retrain the model, with a training time being only 56 seconds by utilizing a quad-core with 4G RAM.
+Then we test the Model 2 by using 20,000 samples, the accuracy rate still maintains at 99.81% with a false positive rate of 0.086%.
+From the experiment, we can learn that when the dataset increase to a ten-thousand level, the accuracy drops by 0.18%, because the ways of file classification and code embedding rise along with the increase of dataset.
+As a result, the robustness and security of the model should be considered and we will discuss this issue in the next session.

 Adversarial Analysis

 Machine-learning classifiers are increasingly used in detecting malicious data.
 However, if the models are deployed online, attackers may evade them by using data manipulation.
-Such kind of attacks have been studied in the previous works, assuming attackers have full knowledge about the deployed classifier.
+Such kind of attacks has been studied in the previous works, assuming attackers have full knowledge about the deployed classifier.
 In practice, this assumption is rarely made, especially for the online-deployed system.
 The knowledge about the deployed classifier can be obtained from all kinds of sources.
 In this session, we use a real, deployed Model 2 as a testing case, to verify the effectiveness of classifier evasion.